szaumoor/ZSTweaks/ZSTweaks/README.md

 Additionally, it makes Entropy cause 6 poison damage, on a Save vs. Death at -1 instead of 3 with a save without penalties or bonuses, and it makes Chaos reduce the struck opponent's Save vs. Death by 1 for 2 rounds.
 They both gain a speed factor of 0 and can hit targets immune to +2 weapons, like balors.

 Chaos is also now similarly restricted to Tieflings, much like Entropy, and according to the description.

+This component is compatible with Improved Haer'Dalis Swords mod, which makes the weapons +4 after upgrading.
+The benefits in the upgraded version will mirror the baseline, except:

+- +1 APR granted each
+- Save vs. Poison penalty for Entropy is -2, 9 poison damage
+- Save vs. Poison debuff in Chaos is -2 and lasts for 3 rounds
+- Act as +5 weapons
+- Can only be wielded by Haer'Dalis

 **Component 1480:** Make Yoshimo's Katana slightly more unique and powerful